Coastal Living (Northern Living) in the Philippines

 While it's fun to live by the beach, it would be best to know that there are a few cons too.
 We're not talking about the lack of large shopping malls or dining establishments here.
 We're talking about safety and security.
 Since the security measures in rural areas aren't as strict as the ones in large urban cities, it would be best to know your local PNP hotline, as well as other important numbers, just in case anything happens.
 We've had a few unpleasant incidents here before caused by drunk neighbors, so I highly suggest that you always put safety first.
-The beach area also gets very dark at night due to the lack of lighting.
+The beach area also gets very dark at night due to the lack of lighting, making it unsafe for women (our helper told us that someone was molested in one of the huts outside late at night).
 Also, depending on where you are, healthcare services may or may not be at par with the standards followed in metropolitan areas.
 With that, it would be good to know the best and most accessible hospitals in the area.
 Other than that, the rest is fine 🌊

 That would be all, I guess.
 Thanks for reading this post, I appreciate it.
 If you have any questions or stories to share, feel free to send me a message through the Contact Form on the About page.
 Have a great week! ♥ Andi